 Liu Xiaobo (1955.12.28-2017.7.13) was a native of Changchun, Jilin Province, China.
 He is a writer, social activist, literary critic, human rights activist, one of the main drafters of Charter 08, and the 2010 Nobel Peace Prize laureate.
 He graduated from the Chinese Department of Jilin University, received a Master's Degree from Beijing Normal University, and a PhD in Literature.
 He was a lecturer at the Chinese Department of Beijing Normal University, the second and third president of the Independent Chinese PEN Association, and the editor-in-chief of the webzine Democratic China, before being arrested and imprisoned for his involvement in the June Fourth Incident.
 He was arrested and imprisoned for his involvement in the June Fourth Incident, and has been arrested and sentenced several times for his life's work in advocating political reforms and participating in campaigns aimed at ending the one-party dictatorship of the Communist Party of China (CPC).

 In 2008, Liu Xiaobo initiated the drafting of Charter 08 and signed it together with more than 300 Chinese people from all walks of life.
 The Charter was published on December 10, 2008, World Human Rights Day, the 60th anniversary of the Universal Declaration of Human Rights.
 Written in the style of the Charter of July 7 of Czechoslovakia, Charter 08 mainly calls for freedom of speech, human rights and free elections.

-On June 23, 2009, Liu Xiaobo was sentenced to 11 years in prison and deprived of political rights for two years on suspicion of "inciting subversion of state power".
+On June 23, 2009, Liu Xiaobo was sentenced to 11 years' imprisonment and two years' deprivation of political rights on suspicion of "inciting subversion of state power".